andrewarrow/starchive/README.md

 1. When you visit a YouTube video page, the content script automatically detects the video ID from the URL
 2. The video ID is sent to the background script, which makes a POST request to `http://localhost:3009/youtube`
 3. The Go backend receives the video ID and uses yt-dlp to download the video
-4. Videos are saved to the `./data/` directory
+4. Videos are saved to the `./data/` directory and an audio-only `id.wav` file is extracted via ffmpeg
 5. The system also supports subtitle downloading (though currently limited to 1 attempt)

 ## Setup